Whole Earth Covid-19 Preparedness and Guidelines

 We invite you to remain updated by accessing these same resources below:

 We are so grateful to be able to gather outdoors again and support our students in developing their confidence, resilience, and kinship with nature.
-It is our intention to provide an opportunity for wholesome nature connection while also maintaining the absolute best COVID-19 safety guidelines possible.
+It is our intention to provide an opportunity for wholesome nature connection while also maintaining the best COVID-19 safety guidelines possible.

 In this time of uncertainty, we are truly grateful to be able to foster this experience for our campers and to provide meaningful work for our caring instructors.
-Please visit our Facebook Page to get real-time updates about what we’re up to at camp.
+Please visit our Facebook Page to get updates about what we’re up to at camp.

 Please read on for important details, and we truly appreciate your understanding, flexibility, and continued support!

 *Our operating procedures are subject to change AT ANY TIME in accordance to best practices and guidance regarding the COVID-19 pandemic.
 Any refund requests follow our usual refund policy.*

 Current policy (as of January 6th, 2022):

 We’ve updated our documents above to include the latest guidance provided to us by Lane County Public Health, including CDC Quarantine and Isolation Guidelines, an updated Procedure and Thresholds for Precautions, and the Department of Ed Procedures for Scenarios.

 Additionally, we have identified that today, January 6th, was the third day that the data was above the 400 threshold, and according to our COVID Programs Procedure and Thresholds for Precautions, camps are thus suspended beginning January 8th until the risk level is lower again.

 In light of the increase of secondary COVID-19 exposures among our staff and students, we are once again requiring that all students be masked for our programs in addition to social distancing.